 Note that some Japan travel forumers advocate buying train tickets a la carte as the JR Hokkaido Passes are pretty expensive.
 You’ll need to do the math with Japan travel planner HyperDia to see if it’s worth it.

-If (b), then it’s super worth it to get the JR East-South Hokkaido Pass (¥27,000/S$258.16).
+If (b), then it may be worth it to get the JR East-South Hokkaido Pass (¥35,000/S$307.26).
 It lets you take the Shinkansen from Hokkaido (Hakodate) to Tokyo.
-A la carte, this 4.5-hour train ride would set you back a sweat-inducing ¥23,000.
-That’s already very close to the ¥27,000 cost of the pass.
+A la carte, this 3.5-hour train ride would set you back ¥18,000, more than half the total price of the regional pass.
+If you want to travel around more within Hokkaido or Tokyo, the pass may be most cost-effective.

 This JR Pass also covers train transfer from Hakodate to New Chitose Airport and the Narita Express from Tokyo to Narita Airport.
 Essentially, it’s a discounted version of the Japan Rail Pass.